 The key idea here is flexibility and enhanced collaboration.
 First-year students get to know the third-years; architecture students are able to learn from the work of their landscape architecture peers.
 About 500 students are enrolled in the architecture and landscape architecture programs at PSU and so adaptive space becomes particularly helpful in accommodating a variety of uses from small seminars to large critique sessions.
 Larger lecture classes often take place in one of the two amphitheater-style spaces.

 I also like the way that technology is integrated into the curriculum.
 Brian told me that though certain design programs are included as part of certain courses, students are also expected to take responsibility for their own education through extracurricular lessons.
-The Digital Beehive, a student and faculty-driven set of digital tutorials, is held throughout the semesters to give students additional opportunities to brush up on their digital toolkit, from ArcGIS to Civil 3D.
+The Digital Beehive, a student and faculty-driven set of digital tutorials, is held throughout the school year to give students additional opportunities to brush up on their digital toolkit, from ArcGIS to Civil 3D.

 LASS – Landscape Architecture Student Society